-During the year ended December 31, 2019, Panthera received in-kind contributions of services amounting to approximately \$88,000 at fair value.
-In-kind contributions relate mainly to website advertising and legal services and are reflected in the consolidated statement of functional expenses in the caption donated services.
+For the years ended December 31, 2020 and 2019, Panthera received in-kind contributions of services amounting to approximately \$105,000 and \$88,000, respectively, at fair value.
+In-kind contributions relate mainly to website advertising and legal services and are reflected in the consolidated statements of functional expenses in the caption donated services.